 The notice provided to customers describing how the proposed DSIM will work, how any proposed DSIM rate will be determined, and how any DSIM rate will appear on customer bills.

 Utility Stakeholders: Proposes an alternative process – initial notice to customers through form of a media release with general details about the MEEIA proposal and upon approval, the utility will provide additional detail as provided for in (2) and (3) below on the bill.
 Request to not have to provide a detailed notice as current regulations require on something that will change.
 Division of energy and OPC opposed to a general media release, must have some detail and reach customers.

-Response:
+Response: DE does not support decreasing the amount of information received by customers through notifications.

 An example customer bill showing how the proposed DSIM shall be separately identified on affected customers’ bills.